yuanliu1/website/_pages/about.md

 Prior to Brown, I obtained my B.Eng. in Engineering Mechanics in July 2010 and M.Eng. in Solid Mechanics in January 2013, both from Tianjin University, China, with Outstanding Graduate Award.
-My master study was on experimental investigation of deformation mechanism of carbon nanotube fiber.
+My master study was on experimental investigation of the multi-scale deformation mechanism of carbon nanotube fiber.

 Outside the office, I like reading, badminton, photography, and hiking.